 4. Flip Flops in the Shower

-Always wear flip flops in the shower if you’re staying at a hostel or elsewhere.
+Always wear flip-flops in the shower if you’re staying at a hostel or elsewhere.
 This will prevent any fungus or any other foot diseases from getting onto your feet.
 We have no way of telling how sanitary a bathroom floor actually is!

 5. Drink Plenty of Fluids

 Make sure you’re keeping yourself hydrated with water, especially if you’re engaging in a lot of physical activity.
 Keeping yourself hydrated with water will also help prevent other illnesses that can easily be avoided.
-Cranberry juice is another fluid that has beneficial effects for females.
+Cranberry juice is another fluid that has beneficial effects on females.
 The cranberry juice will help prevent things such as UTIs, which may become incredibly uncomfortable when on the road.

 Orange juice is also a good fluid to have, as it has many vitamins that will help boost your immune system.
 This is especially important when you’re on the road and coming into contact with new germs.

 Make sure to have about a two months supply of tampons and feminine pads, especially if you’re in a rural area where these supplies are not readily available.
 Bring bathroom wipes and hand sanitizer as well, in case there aren’t any proper bathroom hygiene supplies for use.
 Carry a bottle of painkillers as well, especially if you suffer from cramps.

 Both are great for preventing body odor, especially if you cannot shower right often and regularly.
 These will also keep you feeling fresh!

 The baby powder can be applied anywhere, such as your thighs and feet, and will keep unpleasant odors at a minimum.

 Make sure you’re always brushing your teeth and flossing twice a day.
 Carry a small, travel-sized collapsible toothbrush with you, as well as a small container of floss.
 I also like to carry a tiny bottle of Listerine too, which cleans my teeth and also keeps my breath fresh!